-Report Summary: The report sets out the Treasury Management activities for the financial year 2019/20.
+Report Summary: The report sets out the Treasury Management activities for the financial year 2020/21.

-As investment interest rates were lower than external borrowing rates throughout the year, available cash reserves were used to fund our long term borrowing requirements on a temporary basis.
-This resulted in lower than anticipated borrowing costs, with an overall interest saving of £0.499m, due to a combination of stronger investment returns and borrowing being taken up at a time of very favourable interest rates.
+As investment interest rates were lower than external borrowing rates throughout the year, available cash reserves were used to fund internal borrowing on a temporary basis.
+This resulted in lower than anticipated borrowing costs, with an overall interest saving of £0.589m, due to a combination of strong investment returns and borrowing being taken up at a time of favourable interest rates.

-At year-end the total investment balance was £143m and total long term borrowing was £141m.
-Investment income was £2.268m.
+At year-end the total investment balance was £94m and total long term borrowing was £151m.
+Investment income was £1.866m.